zzdtravel

 The Guide to ANA Premium Economy

-The Guide to ANA Premium Economy-September 2024
+The Guide to ANA Premium Economy-November 2024

 Flights to Japan aren't short.
 If the idea of flying across the Pacific Ocean in a standard economy seat sounds unbearable, the good news is that you've got options.
 Japan-based All Nippon Airways — better known by its abbreviation ANA — offers up to four classes of service on its flights between the U.S. and Japan.
 For those on a budget, the most affordable upgrade option is ANA premium economy.